-- If you encounter import duties in other countries, please let us know ASAP so we can determine the best path forwards.
+If you encounter a demand for import duties, please let us know ASAP so we can determine the best path forwards.

 The Animal Legal Defense Fund and In Defense of Animals may be able to offer advice either directly or through a referral.
 Alley Cat Allies also has a staff attorney who is knowledgeable about cat issues.

 The U.S. Department of Justice answers commonly asked questions about service animals in places of business.